zudi-lin/pytorch_connectomics/README.md

 We use the *Yet Another Configuration System* ([YACS](https://github.com/rbgirshick/yacs)) library to manage the settings and hyperparameters in model training and inference.
 The configuration files for tutorial examples can be found [here](https://github.com/zudi-lin/pytorch_connectomics/tree/master/configs).
 All available configuration options can be found at [```connectomics/config/config.py```](https://github.com/zudi-lin/pytorch_connectomics/blob/master/connectomics/config/config.py).
 Please note that the default value of several options is ```None```, which is only supported after YACS v0.1.8.

 ### Model Zoo
 We provide several encoder-decoder architectures, which can be found [here](https://github.com/zudi-lin/pytorch_connectomics/tree/master/connectomics/model/zoo).
-Those models can be applied to any kinds of semantic segmentation tasks of 3D image stacks.
-We also provide benchmark results on SNEMI3D neuron segmentation challenges [here](https://github.com/zudi-lin/pytorch_connectomics/tree/master/benchmark) with detailed training specifications for users to reproduce.
+Those models can be used for both semantic segmentation and bottom-up instance segmentation of 3D image stacks.
+We also provide benchmark results on several public connectomics datasets [here](https://github.com/zudi-lin/pytorch_connectomics/tree/master/benchmark) with detailed training specifications for users to reproduce.

-### Syncronized Batch Normalization on PyTorch
-Previous works have suggested that a reasonable large batch size can improve the performance of detection and segmentation models.
-Here we use a syncronized batch normalization module that computes the mean and standard-deviation across all devices during training.
-Please refer to [Synchronized-BatchNorm-PyTorch](https://github.com/vacancy/Synchronized-BatchNorm-PyTorch) for details.
-The implementation is pure-python, and uses unbiased variance to update the moving average, and use `sqrt(max(var, eps))` instead of `sqrt(var + eps)`.

 ## Acknowledgement
 This project is built upon numerous previous projects.
 Especially, we'd like to thank the contributors of the following github repositories: